JuliaPraxis/Naming/guides/PackagesAndModules.md

 - For package, module or type names with an initial acronym
   write the acronym in uppercase then use camelcase
   - :ok:  CSSparser, HTMLbodyValidator
   - :x:  CSSParser, HTMLBodyValidator

-  - :notebook_with_decorative_cover: Please let us tally preferences:
+  - :notebook_with_decorative_cover: Please tally your experience --
      click whichever one took the shortest time to comprehend,
-     and add to that preference by joining that gitter room.
+     and add to its aggregate preference by joining the gitter room.

      :grey_question: | :grey_question: | :grey_question:
      :-------:|:-------:|:-------: